ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 This project includes a docker file to build the image.
 It uses the public liberty image from public docker hub, and then copy the code and Liberty server configuration file to the image.
 ```
 FROM websphere-liberty:webProfile7
+RUN installUtility install --acceptLicense jpa-2.0 jaxws-2.2 adminCenter-1.0
 RUN mkdir /dalapp
 WORKDIR /dalapp
 COPY . /dalapp
 ADD src/main/liberty/config/server.xml /opt/ibm/wlp/usr/servers/defaultServer
 ...
 ```

+The dockerfile executes the liberty command to install the necessary library for java web service, JPA,...

 You can build the image to your local docker repository using the following commands:
 ```